Introduction

 Read more about our House system

-We take pastoral care very seriously, understanding that children learn best when their emotional needs are met.
-Pupils are encouraged to mentor children within their house and once a pupil is assigned to a house any younger siblings automatically become members of that house.
-Children are motivated by a reward structure and enjoy receiving merit points for behaviour, academic and sporting achievement which are totalled up for weekly comparison and celebration between each house.
+We place great emphasis on pastoral care, understanding that children learn best when their emotional needs are met.
+Pupils are encouraged to mentor children within their respective houses, and once a pupil is assigned to a house, younger siblings automatically become members of that house.
+A structured reward system motivates children, they enjoy receiving house points for their behaviour, academic endeavours and sporting achievements.
+These points are totalled up for weekly and celebrated at our weekly merits assemblies.

-Inter-house competitions are a popular way to encourage collaboration and celebrate team achievement.
-Our annual inter-house sports day in July is a highlight of the year along with other example such as our inter-house thinking skills day and our House Charity Day.
+Inter-house competitions are a popular way to encourage collaboration and celebrate team achievements.
+Our annual inter-house sports day in July is a highlight of the year, along with other example such as our inter-house thinking skills day and House Charity Day.

-The appointment of House Captains rewards talent or good behaviour and House Captains take their positions of responsibility seriously.
-Every week they collect the Housepoints from each classroom.
-Members of staff are assigned to Houses, serving only as advisers and mentors, and are not part of the competitive element (allegedly!).
+The appointment of House Captains rewards talent or good behaviour, and these pupils take their positions of responsibility seriously.
+House Captains collect the Housepoints from each classroom on a weekly basis.

 Blue Bench